Poems in Periodicals

 You shall mark, in amazement, the Hoe press whirling

-its cylinders, shredding the printed leaves steady
+its cylinders, shedding the printed leaves steady

 and fast;